The Importance of a Procurement Service Desk

 Smart procurement requires a process and an effective means of capturing and understanding demand for procured goods and services.
 It also requires an easy and efficient way for end users to get what they need.
 A well-designed procurement Service Desk can help to accomplish both of these objectives, and should incorporate people, process and technology.
 Here are some components:

-The Service Desk is your front line, in many instances your first and primary point of contact with end users.
-Many end users will have a natural preconception that working with procurement is of questionable value, and is something to be avoided wherever possible.
-The Service Desk can be an effective tool to diffuse this impression, and staffing the desk with individuals that have a strong customer orientation and excellent communication skills will go a long way toward changing this perception.
+The Service Desk is your front line, in many instances your first and primary point of contact with end-users.
+Many end-users have a natural preconception that working with procurement is of questionable value and is something to be avoided wherever possible.
+The Service Desk can be an effective tool to diffuse this impression, and staffing the desk with individuals that have strong customer orientation and excellent communication skills can go a long way toward changing this perception.
 The Service Desk staff should be efficient, knowledgeable and easy to understand.
 Furthermore, they should be able to effectively convey the value that is being provided by procurement – ease of use, budget friendliness and assured quality and delivery.

 Help Desk personnel should be good problem solvers, able to accurately ascertain and confirm the end user’s need and to resolve that need efficiently and effectively.
 This requires an ability to resolve the majority of questions at a first pass, and to accurately forward the requester to the tool or team member that will most effectively meet his or her needs.

-The Service Desk intake process should comprise several channels – Web-based eForms, e-mail and voice – that will capture key information as painlessly as possible.
-The process should ensure documentation and time-tagging of each request in a case management or workflow tool that will capture relevant information and enable the request status to be tracked through completion and confirmation.
+The Service Desk intake process should comprise several channels – Web-based eForms, e-mail and voice – that can capture key information as painlessly as possible.
+The process should ensure documentation and time-tagging of each request in a case management or workflow tool that can capture relevant information and enable the request status to be tracked through completion and confirmation.

-Because procurement requests will range broadly from simple orders or questions to complex spend requirements requiring analysis, quoting, requirements definition, negotiation and contracting, the process should also include an efficient “triage” capability that will route requests to the appropriate resource or workflow to fulfill the requirement.
+Because procurement help desk requests can range broadly from simple orders or questions to complex spend requirements requiring analysis, quoting, requirements definition, negotiation and contracting, the process should also include an efficient “triage” capability that can route requests to the appropriate resource or workflow to fulfill the requirement.

 One cannot understate the benefits of an effective follow-up/confirmation process.
-If requesters are promptly informed of the initial status and timeline to complete their requests, and provided with regular updates and visibility into the process, they will generally feel that they are receiving a high level of service and will perceive the procurement organization as responsive.
+If the procurement help desk promptly informs requesters of the initial status and timeline to complete their requests and provides regular updates and visibility into the process, they will generally feel that they are receiving a high level of service and will perceive the procurement organization as responsive.

 Finally, the process should include documentation, categorization and tracking of how each request was resolved.
 This step will provide valuable data to enable the procurement organization to address service issues through adjustments to process, staffing, tools or offering, and will enable continuous service improvement over time.